-HRH Prince Henry of Wales is to launch a new initiative from the UK-wide brain injury charity Headway.
+HRH Prince Harry of Wales is to launch a new initiative from the UK-wide brain injury charity Headway.

 The charity’s Brain Injury Identity Card will help the police identify brain injury survivors and ensure they are given appropriate support when they come into contact with the criminal justice system.